Aruviyn/Newthings/build-sorcery/README.md

 #### Modules in Node and How does it work
 Module in node is a simple/complex functionality organized in single/multiple JavaScript files that can be reused inside node application

-Node implements modules standard which refers to a group of volunteers that define JS standards fro web servers, desktop and console application
+Node implements modules standard which refers to a group of volunteers that define JS standards for web servers, desktop and console application

 Three type of modules are: